wbabik/Practical_Computing_Gentle_Intro/Class_03_Linux_Intro/Class3.md

 >
 > `rm [options] filename`</br>
 > `rm -r directory`
-> (remove) Removes a directory with the given name.
+> (remove) Removes a directory or file with the given name.
 > `rm` with the `-r` option removes the directory and its content. **Warning!** Please be careful when deleting files and full directories.
 The `rm` command does not move them to the trash.
 Files and directories are permanently removed from the disk!
 >
 > `wc [options] filename`